Baird Creek Bike Trail

 The trail descends as it moves westward through the forested parkway.
 While not noticeable from the trail, the Triangle Sports Area is situated to the north.
 For years, this area was known as “Little Switzerland” because of its good hills for tobogganing.
 A ski area opened in 1953, and today the park also has disc golf and mountain biking trails.

-After 1.2 miles, the trail climbs about 40 feet to Baird Creek Park.
+After 1.2 miles, the trail ascends the creek’s bank about 40 feet and arrives at Baird Creek Park.
 This park has an athletic field and playground.
 The bike path then meets Danz Avenue and heads left (south) alongside the street.
 The route bridges the creek and turns right (west) across road.
 The path continues 0.6 miles through forested and residential areas.

 The trail still follows Baird Creek, but the next half-mile runs through an industrial area.
 Care should be taken when crossing the railroad tracks there.
 A Green Bay Packers Heritage Trail marker is found near the trail’s crossing at Main Street.